 In 2010 Swedish Match AB's Board of Directors decided about the present incentive structure for the CEO and the group management team.

-Under the long term incentive program eligible executives may, after a three year performance period, receive a cash bonus based on the actual performance of the Swedish Match Group under the performance period.
-Executives participating in the long term incentive program are obliged to purchase shares for any cash bonus received under the program net after tax and to hold such shares for a period of two years after purchase.
+Under the long-term incentive program eligible executives may, after a three-year performance period, receive a cash award based on the actual performance of the Swedish Match Group under the performance period.
+Executives participating in the long-term incentive program are obliged to purchase shares for any cash bonus received under the program net after tax and to hold such shares for a period of two years after purchase.

-In the three yearlong incentive program that ended in 2016, the performance criterion for the CEO and other members of group management was based on the accumulated Group Operating profit from product areas.
-The threshold and target for maximum payout were 10,057 MSEK and 10,807 MSEK respectively for the performance period.
-The Compensation Committee established the total performance outcome for the long term program to 90.0 percent.
+In the three yearlong incentive program that started in 2017 and ended in 2019, the performance criteria for the CEO and other members of group management was based on Group Operating profit (weight 75%) and Net Sales from product segments (weight 25%).
+For the criterion Group Operating profit the threshold for payout and target for maximum payout were 12,400 MSEK and 14,218 MSEK respectively and for the criterion Net Sales from product segments the corresponding numbers were 33,941 MSEK and 38,918 MSEK respectively.
+The Remuneration Committee established the total weighted performance outcome for the long- term program to 95,3 percent.